YoannAbriel/jobswiper-extension/STORE_LISTING.md

 Save jobs from Indeed, LinkedIn & more.
 Generate tailored CVs, cover letters & interview prep with AI — all in one click.

 ## Detailed Description
-JobSwiper turns your job browsing into action.
-Save any job posting with one click, and let AI prepare everything you need to land the interview.
+JobSwiper turns your browsing into action.
+Save any listing with one click, and let AI prepare everything you need to land the interview.

 How it works:
-Browse jobs on your favorite job boards.
-Click "Save to JobSwiper" on any listing.
-Get an instant match score based on your profile.
-Generate a tailored CV, cover letter, and interview prep — all powered by AI.
+Browse openings on popular job boards.
+When you find a role you like, click "Save to JobSwiper."
+You'll see an instant match score based on your profile.
+From there, generate a tailored CV, cover letter, and interview prep — all powered by AI.

-Supported job boards:
-Indeed (all countries), LinkedIn, Welcome to the Jungle, Jobup.ch / Jobs.ch, Glassdoor, and ATS platforms like Greenhouse, Lever, Workday and more.

 Key features:
-One-click save from any supported job board.
-Instant match score showing how well you fit the role.
-AI-generated CVs tailored to each job posting.
-Cover letter generation in seconds.
-Interview preparation notes and simulation.
-Kanban pipeline to track your applications.
-Works across multiple languages and countries.
+- One-click save from supported boards
+- Instant match score showing how well you fit the role
+- Generated CVs tailored to each posting
+- Cover letter generation in seconds
+- Interview preparation notes and simulation
+- Kanban pipeline to track your applications
+- Auto-fill on application forms with your profile data
+- Works across multiple languages and countries

 Your data, your control:
 We only access job posting data when you click Save.
 Your auth token is stored locally in your browser.
 No browsing history is collected or tracked.
 Full privacy policy at https://www.jobswiper.ai/privacy